IngaFeick/logstash-filter-denormalize/README.md

 	bin/plugin install logstash-filter-denormalize-$VERSION.gem

+## Versions and compatibility

+Versions below 0.1.2 are compatible with logstash 2.x.
+Version 0.1.2 and later are compatible with logstash 5.

 ## Purpose

 This filter will denormalize an event with a field of n values in an array into n differents events, which are the same except for the values in the array field.
 Each event will contain one of the array values in that field.